Aung San Suu Kyi trespasser incidents: Trial

-The criminal case, #47/2009, levied against Yettaw, Aung San Suu Kyi, Khin Khin Win and Win Ma Ma, began 18 May 2009 in the Yangon North District Court.
+The criminal case, #47/2009, levied against Yettaw, Aung San Suu Kyi, Khin Khin Win and Win Ma Ma, began May 18, 2009 in the Yangon North District Court.
 Suu Kyi and Yettaw each pleaded not guilty to their charges.

 On the first day a US consular officer was present to observe.
 Khin Maung Oo represented Yettaw.
 Yettaw faced charges relating to, according to the United States State Department, "immigration, trespassing into a restricted zone, and violating a law that protects the state from those desiring to cause subversive acts."
 The first day's witnesses included the two police officers who apprehended Yettaw in Inya Lake after he swam away from Aung San Suu Kyi's house.
 The officers initially thought Yettaw was a thief.
 When they discovered he was a foreigner, they turned him over to the Special Branch, which usually handles political cases.

-On 20 May, police major Tin Zaw Htun was called by the prosecution to testify.
+On May 20, police major Tin Zaw Htun was called by the prosecution to testify.
 He provided details of items Yettaw left at her home, including three pair of sunglasses and two abaya-like dresses.
 The dresses and sunglasses were modelled for the court by two women.
 The Burmese government alleged that Yettaw used these garments to disguise himself.
 When questioned about these and other items left behind, Aung San Suu Kyi explained that Yettaw had left them for her as presents.
 Police captain Sa Kyaw Win was also called by the prosecution.
-He testified that on 6 May he seized sixty-one items from Yettaw's room on the fifth floor of the Beauty Land Hotel in Yangon.
+He testified that on May 6 he seized sixty-one items from Yettaw's room on the fifth floor of the Beauty Land Hotel in Yangon.
 Confiscated items included: a camcorder and charger, a pair of night glasses, a vocal translator, a mobile phone and charger, a battery charger, a USB memory stick, a pair of scissors, a map published by Myanmar Tourism Service, and money hidden in a phone book.

-On 21 May, prosecutors submitted for evidence a video Yettaw created with the intent of uploading it onto YouTube.
+On May 21, prosecutors submitted for evidence a video Yettaw created with the intent of uploading it onto YouTube.
 The video began with a shot of a photograph of Aung San and then a shot of Yettaw beside the photograph.
 Yettaw's voice-over explained that he was at Suu Kyi's home, that he asked her if he could film her, but she declined.
 "She looked nervous," Yettaw's narration explains, "and I am sorry for that."

-On 26 May, Aung San Suu Kyi took the stand to defend herself.
+On May 26, Aung San Suu Kyi took the stand to defend herself.
 When asked about Yettaw's visit, she testified that she and her assistants urged him to leave, and let him rest there for the day, but that he left her home before midnight.
 In response to questions about items Yettaw left behind, she said "I don’t know if Mr. Yettaw had forgotten to take them or left them.
 Only Mr. Yettaw will know."
-Later that day Burmese authorities officially lifted her house arrest, but continued to detain her in prison, although another government official stated that her house arrest did not expire for another six months.
+Later that day Myanma authorities officially lifted her house arrest, but continued to detain her in prison, although another government official stated that her house arrest did not expire for another six months.